1. The Bible:

 There are two special things that the local church does from time to time (not usually every week).
 People who have been saved are baptized as a way of publicly telling everybody that they are now a Christian (this is a one time deal).
 The other special celebration is the Lord’s Table (communion) – a special meal that is a picture of Jesus’ death on the cross and the new relationship that He enables us to have with God.

 Local churches have two officers: the pastor and the deacon.
-These men are responsible to teach the Bible and to help the church work together and take care of each other.
+The pastors are men who are responsible to teach the Bible and leading to help the church work together and grow in Christlikeness.
+The deacons serve the body and take care of the physical elements of the ministry.
 Everybody in the church has some way to help, and it is important that we all do what we can to encourage each other, teach the Bible, give (time or money), or to help in some other way.
 See Matthew 28:18-20; Acts 6:1-6; Romans 12:4-8; 1 Corinthians 11:23-28; and 1 Timothy 3:1-13.

 When the time is right Jesus will return to Earth to bring all believers to Heaven.
 If we die before then we don’t miss out.
 Instead Jesus will bring us back to life and give us a new body and then take us to Heaven.